Joyce A. Murphy

-Joyce A. Murphy is Executive Vice Chancellor of Commonwealth Medicine, the University of Massachusetts Medical School’s health care operations and consulting division.
-Prior to her appointment to this position in 2011, she served as Commonwealth Medicine’s Vice Chancellor and Chief Operating Officer for five years.
+Joyce A. Murphy is executive vice chancellor of Commonwealth Medicine, UMass Medical School’s health care operations and consulting division.
+Prior to her appointment to this position in 2011, she served as Commonwealth Medicine’s vice chancellor and chief operating officer for five years.

-Ms. Murphy joined UMass Medical School in 2006, after serving as President of Carney Hospital in Boston for nine years.
-Concurrently, for a year, she also served as Senior Vice President of Government Relations for the Caritas Christi Health Care System, now part of Steward Health Care.
+Murphy joined UMass Medical School in 2006, after serving as president of Carney Hospital in Boston for nine years.
+Concurrently, for a year, she also served as senior vice president of government relations for the Caritas Christi Health Care System, now part of Steward Health Care.

-Previously, Ms. Murphy was appointed as Vice President of St. Margaret's Hospital for Women in Dorchester, Mass., to create a financially viable vision and business plan for redeveloping the hospital campus and establishing a successor corporation when the inpatient hospital closed on that site.
+Previously, Murphy served as vice president of St. Margaret’s Hospital for Women in Dorchester, Mass., and created a financially viable vision and business plan for redeveloping the hospital campus and establishing a successor corporation when the inpatient hospital closed on that site.
 She became the founding president of St. Mary’s Center for Women and Children in 1993.

-Ms. Murphy began her professional career in the Massachusetts Department of Correction (DOC).
-During her 11-year tenure, she held various roles and ultimately became Superintendent of the Massachusetts Correctional Institution at Framingham, the sole women's prison in the state.
-She went on to serve as First Deputy Commissioner for the Massachusetts Department of Revenue.
+Murphy began her professional career in the Massachusetts Department of Correction.
+During her 11-year tenure, she held various roles and ultimately became superintendent of the Massachusetts Correctional Institution at Framingham, the sole women’s prison in the state.
+She went on to serve as first deputy commissioner for the Massachusetts Department of Revenue.

-Ms. Murphy holds a Master of Public Administration from Harvard University’s John F. Kennedy School of Government, an honorary Doctor of Public Administration from Curry College, and a bachelor’s degree from the University of Massachusetts Boston.
+Murphy holds a master of public administration from Harvard University’s John F. Kennedy School of Government, an honorary doctor of public administration from Curry College and a bachelor’s degree from UMass Boston.